Profinda/opera/README.md

     - context [Hash]          - used to pass information between steps - only for internal usage
     - params [Hash]           - immutable and received in call method
     - dependencies [Hash]     - immutable and received in call method
-    - finish                  - this method interrupts the execution of steps after is invoked
+    - finish!                 - this method interrupts the execution of steps after is invoked

 ## Development